 The amounts reported represent the total remuneration paid by entities in the Australian Bauxite Group of companies in relation to managing the affairs of all the entities within the Australian Bauxite Group.

 There are no performance conditions related to any of the above payments.

 There are no other elements of Directors and Executives remuneration.

-^{\$200,000} fee via Simple Agreement for Future Equity.
+2018 \$200,000 fee via Simple Agreement for Future Equity.
+To be paid in the future.